 will implicate or affect an existing ICANN policy.

-The opinion of the Staff Manager as to whether the Council should initiate the PDP on the issue
+The opinion of ICANN Staff as to whether the Council should initiate the PDP on the issue

 Public Comment on the Preliminary Issue Report

 Upon completion of the preliminary Issue Report, the preliminary Issue Report shall be posted on the ICANN website for a public comment period of no less than 30 days.
 When posted for Public Comment, Staff is encouraged to translate the executive summary of Preliminary Issue Reports into the six UN languages to the extent permissible under the ICANN translation policy and the ICANN budget, though the posting of any version in English shall not be delayed while translations are being completed.